 Ailsa was appointed Director of Electoral Administration in January 2017.

-Louise Edwards is currently our interim Director of Regulation.
+Louise Edwards is our Director of Regulation.

 Louise is responsible for our regulatory work.
 This includes funding and spending at elections and referendums, registering political parties and our enforcement work.